Myriam J.A. Chancy

 Biography

-Myriam J. A. Chancy is the author most recently of the novel Village Weavers (Tin House).
+Myriam J. A. Chancy is the author most recently of the novel Village Weavers (Tin House), winner of the 2025 OCM BOcas Prize for Fiction.
 Her previous novel, What Storm, What Thunder, was named a “Best Book of 2021,” by NPR, Kirkus, Library Journal, the Boston Globe, Globe & Mail, shortlisted for the Caliba Golden Poppy Award & Aspen Words Literary Prize, longlisted for Brooklyn Public Library Book Prize & the OCM Bocas Prize, and awarded an ABA from the Before Columbus Foundation.
-Her past novels include: The Loneliness of Angels, winner of the 2011 Guyana Prize in Literature Caribbean Award, Best Fiction 2010; The Scorpion’s Claw and Spirit of Haiti, shortlisted in the Best First Book Category, Canada/Caribbean region of the Commonwealth Prize, 2004.
-She is also the author of several academic monographs, including Harvesting Haiti: Reflections on Unnatural Disasters (long-listed for the 2024 OCM Bocas Prize for Caribbean Literature) and Framing Silence: Revolutionary Novels by Haitian Women.
+Her past novels include: The Loneliness of Angels, winner of the 2011 Guyana Prize in Literature Caribbean Award, Best Fiction 2010; The Scorpion’s Claw; and Spirit of Haiti, shortlisted in the Best First Book Category, Canada/Caribbean region of the Commonwealth Prize, 2004.
+She is also the author of several academic monographs, including Harvesting Haiti: Reflections on Unnatural Disasters (shortlisted for the 2024 OCM Bocas Prize for Nonfiction) and Framing Silence: Revolutionary Novels by Haitian Women.
 Her recent writings have appeared in Whetstone.com Journal, Electric Literature, and Guernica.
 She is a Fellow of the John Simon Guggenheim Memorial Foundation and HBA Chair of the Humanities at Scripps College in California.

 Awards